miniblackTW/osuStatsBot-Discord.js/README.md

 # osuStatsBot-Discord.js
 A Discord Bot with slash commands.
 You can get osu! players' profile with this bot!

-## Unarchieve the Unarchieve-Me file
+## Unarchieve the osuStatsBot-Discord.js-main.rar file
 - For .npm and node_modules folders (Required)

 ## Setup your bot's token, your bot's client ID and your osu-api-key in config.json